niuniu-zhang/ChatGPT-Tutorial/README.md

 ### Java Code

-The `animal_class.java` file contains the Java classes resulting from the requirements shared with ChatGPT.
+The `animal_class.java` file contains the Java classes resulting from the [exercise prompt](Exercise.md) shared with ChatGPT.
 It showcases the design of an animal hierarchy with the superclass `Animal` and its subclass `Dog`.

-For a detailed understanding of the conversation and the requirements that led to this code, you can refer to the [ChatGPT Conversation](https://chat.openai.com/share/d9b5cbd9-c9be-4322-85a3-59b5194af631).

 ## Getting Started